NexPlayer/Android-SDK/advanced.md

 ### NexStatisticsMonitor.InitialStatisticsMetric Enum Reference

-This is an enumeration of the possible initial statistics that can be requested when initializing playback of HLS, DASH or SS content in `NexPlayer`.
+This is an enumeration of the possible initial statistics that can be requested when initializing playback of HLS, DASH or SS content in NexPlayer.

 Since this statistics metric is only for monitoring the statistics related to the initialization of content, for more general playback statistics, monitor *GeneralStatisticsMetric* instead.